-electoral expenditures in Citizens United v.
+WHEREAS, The U.S. Supreme Court has removed the wall of separation between private wealth and democratic elections by removing prohibitions against unlimited electoral expenditures in Citizens United v.
 Federal Election Commission, McCutcheon v.
 Federal Election Commission, and related cases; and

-WHEREAS, The U.S. Congress has failed to propose a constitutional amendment to protect the freedom individual right to vote and to secure free and fair elections in order to restore confidence in the integrity of our elections and government; and
+WHEREAS, The U.S. Congress has failed to propose a constitutional amendment to protect the freedom to vote and to secure free and fair elections in order to restore confidence in the integrity of our government; and

-WHEREAS, Decisions The people have the right to choose the leaders who write our laws, but decisions of the U.S. Supreme Court and corresponding inaction by the U.S. Congress have turned our public elections into private auctions undermined the American principle of self-government, necessitating that Americans take action to defend the republic and strengthen our democracy; and
+WHEREAS, Decisions of the U.S. Supreme Court and corresponding inaction by the U.S. Congress have turned our public elections into private auctions, necessitating that Americans take action to defend the republic and strengthen our democracy; and